Chart Color Schemes

 Population

-Population growth drivers in Mitchell Park are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Mitchell Park are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Future population trends project an above median growth for statistical areas across the nation, with Mitchell Park expected to grow by 1,180 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 18.5% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, SA State Government's Regional/LGA projections are adopted with adjustments made employing weighted aggregation method from LGA to SA2 levels.
+Future trends project above median population growth nationally; Mitchell Park (SA) is expected to grow by 1,178 persons to 2041, reflecting a total increase of 10.0% over the 17 years.

 Frequently Asked Questions - Population